ashismo/ashismo.github.com/_posts/webservice/rest/2015-05-13-RESTful webservice with Basic HTTP authentication.md

 ## Introduction

 This document will help user to setup a **RESTful webservice with Basic HTTP authentication** powered by **Jersey framework**.
 You shall get lots of blogs discuss about how to write RESTful webservice?
-But there are few that will cover Authentication of RESTful webservice.
+But there are a few that will cover Authentication of RESTful webservice.

 ## Required software